nitsanavni/nitsan-asks.github.io/_posts/2024-1-8-Capability-Traps.md

 title: Capability Traps
 ---

+> "We can't spend time _improving_ because we need to focus on the work itself."

 For a deeper read I recommend [Repenning, N. P., & Sterman, J. D. (2001).
 Nobody ever gets credit for fixing problems that never happened: Creating and sustaining process improvement](https://web.mit.edu/nelsonr/www/CMR_Getting_Quality_v1.0.html).

 I'm not sure, but here's how I understand Capability Traps.